 Constructs and rationale: In line with EC Section 53008(g)(1)(A) and EC Section 53008(g)(1)(B), constructs directly measured at each grade level should be listed and described.
 The Panel must consider the extent to which these constructs include the following: oral language, phonological and phonemic awareness, decoding skills, letter–sound knowledge, knowledge of letter names, rapid automatized naming, visual attention, reading fluency, vocabulary, and language comprehension.

 Theoretical frameworks and prior research and evidence for the constructs measured and their developmental appropriateness at each level should be provided.
-In languages other than English, the rationale and evidence for how constructs have been modified as appropriate to the language should also be provided.
+For instruments in languages other than English, the rationale and evidence for how constructs have been modified as appropriate to the language should also be provided.

 In line with EC Section 53008(g)(1)(C) and (D), descriptions of tasks should include the following: